 The Federal Work Study program is a need-based program that provides opportunities for eligible students to earn part-time wages through on-campus employment.
 Earnings can be used to help pay for the student’s cost of attendance at Lake Land College.

-Your application will be reviewed by the Financial Aid Office and forwarded to the appropriate department supervisor for review based on the work study job(s) you indicate interest in on the application.
-If you are selected for an interview, you will be contacted by a department supervisor for interview scheduling if selected.
+Each completed application will be reviewed by the Financial Aid Office and forwarded to the appropriate department supervisor for review based on the work positions selected by the student.
+Students will be contacted by a department supervisor for interview scheduling if selected.